 About The Town

-Dighton is a small, historic town located along the Taunton River in Southeastern Massachusetts.
+The Town of Dighton is a small, historic town located along the Taunton River in Southeastern Massachusetts.
 Named for the wife of one of the town’s founders, Dighton was incorporated in the spring of 1712.
 The founding members of the township included members of the military, industrial leaders, and agriculturalists.
 Now with a population of 7,911 and a land area of 22.4 square miles, the landscape of Dighton has changed dramatically since its birth.
-Dighton maintains its small town feel by offering a variety of community services and social events.
+Dighton maintains its small town, rural feel by being a Right to Farm community and also by offering a variety of community services and social events.
 Community organizations such as the Historical Society, the Veterans of Foreign Wars, and the historic Council Oak help Dighton honor its past while it grows towards the future.
+Dighton recently passed the stretch energy code in order to work towards becoming a Green Community, investing in energy efficiency measures to reduce our energy consumption by 20% over the next 5 years.

 Dighton’s public educational system is one of the best in the area.
 Consisting of Dighton Elementary School, Dighton Middle School, the Dighton-Rehoboth Regional High School, and the Bristol County Agricultural School, this system brings learning to Dighton children from preschool through high school graduation.
 Each school has been built or modernized to meet the demands of today’s education needs.